ccmmf/downscaling/docs/workflow_documentation.md

   - set `pecan_outdir` based on the CCMMF_DIR.
   - confirm that relative paths (`data_raw`, `data`, `cache`) are correct.
 - For testing, keep `PRODUCTION` set to `FALSE`.
-This is _much_ faster and requires fewer computing resources.
+This is _much_ faster and requires fewer computing resources because it subsets large datasets.
   Once a test run is successful, set `PRODUCTION` to `TRUE` to run the full workflow.

 **Others:**